MelissaPleitez/Client_System_Frontend/README.md

 ## Application Overview:

 This project is a frontend React application that utilizes Vite for bundling, TypeScript for type safety, and MobX for state management.
-The app interacts with an API (presumably running on the backend) for user authentication and fetching client data.
+The app interacts with an API for user authentication and fetching client data.

 ## Technologies Used:
 - React.js (for building the user interface)